angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 Teferi, Time Raveler is another tool that can be used to help prevent countermagic however it is expensive to include in piles.
 It might be suitable for a PTT pile in the mid to late game.
-The in-built draw effect can help access your pile and, when combined with Baleful Strix, can function as pseudo draw 2 or 3.
+The built-in draw effect can help access your pile and, when combined with :card[Baleful Strix], can function as pseudo draw 2 or 3.
 You can use this draw to replace a cantrip slot in any of the piles already explained.

 ## Playing Through Permanent-Based Interaction